Wednesday 12 June 2024

 Clarus

-Paul’s expertise in strategic planning and tactical delivery as well as a focus on building effective teams and strengthening relationships with stakeholders has seen him develop and implement Firstgas Group’s strategic business plan.
-To date, Paul has been instrumental in the acquisition of Rockgas and Ahuroa gas storage facility, both in 2018; obtaining a Baa2 credit rating from Moody’s in June 2020; and completing a NZ$610M United States private placement debt transaction that was 6.5x oversubscribed with US$ tranches priced at the lowest coupon reported for a USPP by a New Zealand issuer and represented the 3rd largest USPP ever for a New Zealand company.
+During his time at Clarus, Paul has been instrumental in the acquisition of Firstlight Network in 2022 and Rockgas and the Ahuroa gas storage facility, both in 2018; obtaining a Baa2 credit rating from Moody’s in June 2020; and completing a NZ$610M United States private placement debt transaction that was 6.5x oversubscribed with US$ tranches priced at the lowest coupon reported for a USPP by a New Zealand issuer and represented the 3rd largest USPP ever for a New Zealand company.

 Paul is a Chartered Accountant, Barrister and Solicitor of the High Court of New Zealand and a member of the Institute of Directors.
-Paul is currently Director of Liquigas.
+Paul is currently Director of Liquigas, the Gas Industry Company and is a board member on the Ara Ake Board.
+Paul lives in Taranaki with his family.

 LinkedIn